Post-Discovery First Aid ~ Thriving Beyond Infidelity

 Test and Protect

-You can protect yourself by checking and protecting financial assets where possible.
+Consider protecting yourself by checking and securing financial assets where possible.
 Infidelity can sometimes include financial betrayal including everything from spending family money on the affair partner, giving away assets, or total bankruptcy paying for sex workers.
-Your partner may have secret credit cards, phones, dating apps, or other accounts that may impact you financially and otherwise.
+Sometimes there are secret credit cards, phones, dating apps, or other accounts that may have a financial impact.

 Finally, depending on the local laws in your region (fault or no-fault divorce), it may be important for you to gather evidence of the affair.
 Do this before confronting your partner and/or they potentially cover their tracks.
 Having photographs, screen shots, access to secret accounts (change the password), downloaded messages or other evidence may help you in case of an eventual separation or divorce.